-Then there is the Shimanami Kaido, a world famous cycling route taking in a collection of span bridges that connect a scattered archipeligo between Shikoku Island and the Hiroshima area.
+Then there is the Shimanami Kaido, a world-famous cycling route taking in a collection of span bridges that connect a scattered archipelago between Shikoku Island and the Hiroshima area.
 Stunning views out over the islands and again, great quality roads and bikeways, mostly away from any traffic to speak of.

 5. The diverse landscapes and terrain

-As an avid cyclist I love a challenge, conquering mountains, rugged coastlines, epic bridges connecting islands, while also enjoy casually pedalling along stunning coastlines, through World Heritage National Parks, cycle-friendly rural roads; farm lands, caldera lakes, volcanoes.
+As an avid cyclist, I love a challenge, conquering mountains, rugged coastlines, epic bridges connecting islands, while also enjoy casually pedaling along stunning coastlines, through World Heritage National Parks, cycle-friendly rural roads; farmlands, caldera lakes, volcanoes.
 Japan has it all, a true cyclist’s paradise!

 6. The accommodation hospitality and respect

 This is an aspect I’ve become far more aware of since my transition into the travel industry, a comfortable bed in anything from modern to historic is a true treat at the end of a rewarding day in the saddle.
 Japanese modern hotels are short on space but high on amenities, but the real experience is in the traditional Ryokan accommodation, with tatami mat floors, futon beds, shared natural onsen thermal bathes, and Yukata wearing residence.

 Respect in and it's Japanese culture I feel is an aspect you must experience to fully appreciate, it is felt at all levels of the community.